-A. You should include the dividends you received, together with the attached franking credits, as assessable income at Item 11, Boxes S, T and U of your 2000/2001 tax return.
+A. You should include the dividends you received, together with the attached franking credits, as assessable income at Item 11, Boxes S, T and U of your 2001/2002 tax return.
 This is the case even if the dividends were paid to you via the TESOP Trusts and even if part of the dividend has been applied to reduce your Telstra provided loans.

-Q. Under what circumstances will the gains made on the disposal of shares or instalment receipts be assessed as ordinary income?
+Q. Under what circumstances will the gains made on the disposal of shares be assessed as ordinary income?